sravanvvijay/StayHomeandKeepLearning/README.md

 Activate the virtual environment: source venv/bin/activate Install required libraries: pip3 install -r requirements.txt Using the Google Sheets API
-Create a Workbook in Google Sheets (you can copy mine: Stay Home and Learn) Go to the Google APIs Console
+Create a Workbook in Google Sheets
+Go to the Google APIs Console
 Create a new project.
 Click on Enable API and Services.
 Search for and enable the Google Sheets API.